COVID-19 Communication Rights Toolkit

 What are your communication rights in health care settings?

 If you are a patient in a hospital or other health care setting, you still have communication and other civil rights under Titles II and III of the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and Section 1557 of the Affordable Care Act (ACA)—even during a pandemic.
+These rights have not gone away.
 Hospitals and other health care facilities must meet your communication needs at all times.
-They also have an ethical duty to try to obtain your informed consent before treating or withholding treatment.
+Medical workers also have a duty to try to obtain your informed consent before treating you or withholding treatment.

-- Communication supports: Health care facilities are required to provide supports and services to ensure effective and clear communication 24 hours a day for patients who have hearing, vision, and/or speech impairments.
-The communication preferences of the patient should take priority.
+- Communication supports: Health care facilities are required to provide supports and services to ensure effective communication 24 hours a day for patients who have hearing, vision, and/or speech impairments.
+The communication preferences of the patient should be respected.

 - No discrimination in treatment: Hospitals cannot discriminate, exclude, or treat patients differently because of their disability.
 Treatment decisions must be based on individual needs and not on generalized assumptions about a person’s disability or their quality of life.
 Care and treatment cannot be denied or lowered in priority based on a person’s pre-existing disability or an assumption that the person has a lower prospect of survival due to the disability.
 A person with a disability who has COVID-19 cannot be excluded from treatment just based on their disability or inability to communicate.